7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

   helps newcomers put names to faces.

 ## Positioning & principles
-- **Office-simple.** Built for a small office to share, not an enterprise HR system.
+- **Single-user simple.** Built for one admin, not an enterprise HR system.
 The bar is "obvious to use on day one," not "configurable for everything."
+No sharing, no logins, no collaboration.
-- **Self-service for the whole team.** Any staff member can look someone up themselves — the directory serves everyone, not a single gatekeeper admin.
+- **One owner.** The admin is the sole user — they maintain the directory and look people up themselves.
+There is no team self-service and no other accounts.
 - **Find people fast.** Search and department grouping are the heart of the product;
   everything serves the goal of reaching the right colleague in seconds.
-- **One source of truth.** Replaces ad-hoc spreadsheets and scattered notes with a single, current directory the whole office shares.
+- **One source of truth.** Replaces ad-hoc spreadsheets and scattered notes with a single, current directory the admin keeps.
-- **Calm, uncluttered tone.** Clean, friendly, professional — approachable for every staff member, not just power users.
+- **Calm, uncluttered tone.** Clean, friendly, professional — approachable and obvious, not built only for power users.

 ## Scope (today)
 In scope: adding contacts, searching contacts, organizing/browsing by department, and